Paying for Private School

 • Investigate other funding sources.

 Private schools generally render their bills in early summer and late fall for payment within 30 days.
-These invoices will include one half of the academic year's tuition charge as well as incidentals.
-Incidentals include fees for items such as as technology, sports, activities, laundry, and so on.
+These invoices will include one-half of the academic year's tuition charge as well as incidentals.
+Incidentals include fees for items such as technology, sports, activities, laundry, and so on.
 Be sure to ask whether the school offers a cash discount.

 Sign up with a tuition payment service and pay monthly installments.

-The way these plans work is that you in effect are borrowing from them.
+These plans work because you, in effect, are borrowing from them.
 You borrow one year's tuition fees and incidentals.
-Then you repay in equal installments, generally 10 installments.
-The plan in turn pays the school on the tuition due dates.
+Then you repay in equal installments, generally ten installments.
+The plan, in turn, pays the school on the tuition due dates.
 This is a good payment option if you need to spread the payments over several months.

 Borrow the funds you need.